-I’d be willing to put money on the fact that your life is too busy…
+I’d be willing to put money on the fact that busyness affects your marriage.

-When Star and I first got married I was making $10.49 an hour and she was running an in home daycare to supplement my income.
-On top of that, I was working 2nd shift from 3:30 pm – 11:30 pm and parents were dropping kids off at the house to Star as early as 6:30 am.
-The schedule was crazy, but we had to do it to put food on the table and pay the bills.
+When Star and I married, I made $10.49 an hour, and she ran an in-home daycare to supplement my income.
+On top of that, I was working the 2nd shift from 3:30 p.m. to 11:30 p.m., and parents were dropping kids off at the house to Star as early as 6:30 a.m.
+The schedule was busy, but we had to do it to put food on the table and pay the bills.

-Income was decent, and we were both content with our jobs for this season of our life.
-But, we rarely saw each other and hardly ever spent any quality time together.
+Income was decent, and we were both content with our jobs for this season of our lives.
+But we rarely saw each other and hardly ever spent quality time together.

-Fast forward to today with 6 more kids to feed, clothe, and fund extra-curricular activities for, the temptation is high to fall right back into a similar routine in order to accommodate the growing “needs” of our family.
+Fast forward to today, with six more kids to feed, clothe, and fund extra-curricular activities, the temptation is high to fall back into a similar routine to accommodate our family’s growing “needs.”

-I talk to a lot of couples on weekly basis, and there are very few that don’t struggle with this same issue.
+I talk to a lot of couples every week, and there are very few who don’t struggle with this same issue.

-I recently put all my weekly responsibilities on sheet of paper along with the estimated time to complete everything and I learned that I needed 32.4 hours every day!
+I recently put all my weekly responsibilities on a sheet of paper along with the estimated time to complete everything, and I learned that I needed 32.4 hours every day!

 Our lives are TOO BUSY!!!